About

 aspens7

-Murals are a new passion, and she has created several since the fall of 2020.
+Murals are a new passion, and she has created over a dozen since the fall of 2020.

 “When I complete a painting, I feel a huge sense of accomplishment, like I have given birth to something so incredible that I hardly believe I was the source of it.
 In fact, I am not.
 I have to get out of my way to let the painting emerge, turning my left brain off so that the creative force can have its way.”